ToniWilliams1/Developer-Village/README.md

 ## About:

-Dev-Village is a chat application that allows users to create an accound, login and start chatting.
-Users are able to see who else is online, receive read receipts, and send files.
+Dev-Village is a chat application that allows users to create an account, login and start chatting.
+Users are able to see other users who are online, receive read receipts, and send files.

 ## View The Live Site Here: